When Do You Need Music Licensing for Business Use?

 Can I play music from a personal streaming account in my business?

 Not legally.
 A personal streaming account is only intended for personal, non-commercial use.
-To legally play music in your business, you need a commercial streaming account, like CloudCover.
+To legally play music in your business, you need a commercial streaming account, like Pandora CloudCover.
 You can also negotiate with each PRO directly for separate licenses.

 References